crwg/crwg.github.io/README.md

 </p>

 ### 🌧️ Matrix Digital Rain
-A hypnotic **digital rain** animation inspired by *The Matrix*.
+A hypnotic immersive **digital rain** animation inspired by *The Matrix*.
 Powered by HTML5 Canvas, this project delivers cyberpunk vibes with cascading characters that dance across your screen.

 - **Highlights**:
   - 🌌 Randomized, fluid character rain